 Our graduate and continuing education programs in nursing – including the Doctor of Nursing Practice and the RN to B.S. in nursing – develop professional nurses who are liberally educated, ethically grounded and clinically competent health care providers.

-Our Doctor of Nursing Practice (BSN-DNP) is designed for nurses seeking a terminal degree in nursing.
-The curriculum builds on the baccalaureate program by providing clinical preparation for becoming an advanced practice nurse and education in evidence-based practice, quality improvement and systems thinking, among other key areas.
+The Doctor of Nursing Practice is designed for nurses seeking a terminal degree in nursing.
+The curriculum provides clinical preparation for becoming a family nurse practitioner and education in evidence-based practice, quality improvement and systems thinking, and leadership.

-Graduates will likely seek leadership roles as advanced practice nurses, managers of quality initiatives, executives in health care organizations, directors of clinical programs and faculty responsible for clinical program delivery and clinical teaching.
+Graduates may seek leadership roles as advanced practice nurses, managers of quality initiatives, executives in health care organizations, directors of clinical programs and faculty responsible for clinical program delivery and clinical teaching.

 RN to B.S. in Nursing

 Our bachelor's degree in nursing is designed for licensed registered nurses who graduated from an accredited program awarding an associate degree or a diploma in nursing with a minimum cumulative GPA of 2.7.
 Upon completion of the program, students are prepared to continue their education for a master's degree or doctorate in nursing.